Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 combatants near her can take advantage of her lapse in defense to attack her for free.
 These free attacks are called attacks of opportunity.

+### Threatened Squares
-**Threatened Squares:** You threaten all squares into which you can make a melee attack, even when it is not your action.
+You threaten all squares into which you can make a melee attack, even when it is not your action.
 Generally, that means everything in all squares adjacent to your space (including diagonally).
 An enemy that takes certain actions while in a threatened square